-Christine Romans is the host of Your Money, CNN's Saturday and Sunday business program.
+Christine Romans is the anchor of "Early Start" with John Berman, CNN's chief business correspondent and the host of CNN Money, CNN's Saturday business program.
 In addition, Romans reports on the economy, politics and international business for CNNs morning shows.
 Her reporting is also regularly featured on CNN International.
+Romans is known as CNN's explainer-in-chief of all things money, translating complicated international finance to kitchen table economics.
 She is the author of two books: How to Speak Money (Wiley 2011) and Smart is the New Rich (Wiley 2010).

 Previously, Romans served as a correspondent for Moneyline and Lou Dobbs Tonight.
 In her various roles, she has extensively covered immigration reform, substance abuse, homeland security, American foreign policy with China and Latin America and education.
 Her series of reports "Living Dangerously" illustrated the risks and precautions for the nearly 30 percent of America's population living in the path of an Atlantic-coast hurricane.
 In Deadly Hospitals, she examined how hospitals spread dangerous infections and what patients can do to protect themselves.
 She has investigated the collapse of Enron, WorldCom and numerous other corporate scams and has reported on corruption from the point of view of the investor.